binancex/Grant-projects/dapp analytics/dapp analytics.md

 - One Google doc with use case tutorials
 - Another Google Doc with functional documentation
 - All source code with comments and correct styling.
 Comments, comments, comments!
 This product will be extended by other developers.
 If comments are not clear and concise, or are missing altogether, payment will be reduced accordingly.
+- Fork this repo and merge your approved submission.